Employer matching program: Functions

-In a traditional retirement account, the amount one contributes is taken before taxes.
-On the other hand, a Roth retirement account allows employees to contribute after taxes, with the benefits being withdrawn tax-free in retirement.
+A Roth retirement account allows employees to contribute after taxes, with the benefits being withdrawn tax-free in retirement.
 Usually, employers will specify a vesting period, which is the minimum amount of time an employee must work to claim the employer-matched contributions.

 Regardless of how or when an employee stops employment, the money that an employee invests in their 401(k) plan is retained by the employee.
 The contributions made by an employer may or may not be retained based on the vesting program.
-To understand this better, a vested employee is one that has worked in a company for a specified amount of time.
+A vested employee is one that has worked in a company for a specified amount of time.
 The employer determines the length of time required to become vested; this is usually a one- to five-year span.
 A vested employee then becomes eligible to retain all retirement contributions made by an employer.
 After an employee is fully vested, the employee is eligible to retain the entire amount contributed by their employer, even if they leave the company before retirement.
-Under federal law an employer can take back all or part of the matching money they put into an employee's account if the worker fails to stay on the job for the vesting period.
+Under federal law, an employer can take back all or part of the matching money they put into an employee's account if the worker fails to stay on the job for the vesting period.